Goldman slashes price target on Prometheus Biosciences Inc. [RXDX] – find out why.

 Sponsored

+Prometheus intends to use the net proceeds from this offering, together with its existing cash, cash equivalents and short-term investments to fund the development of PRA023, PRA052 and its other research and development programs, and for working capital and general corporate purposes.

+The stocks have a year to date performance of 142.29 percent and weekly performance of 133.03 percent.
+The stock has been moved at 230.34 percent over the last six months.
+The stock has performed 100.29 percent around the most recent 30 days and changed 62.95 percent over the most recent 3-months.

-Compared to the average trading volume of 543.36K shares, RXDX reached a trading volume of 3399876 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 597.16K shares, RXDX reached to a volume of 9631768 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for RXDX shares is $64.18 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on RXDX stock is a recommendation set at 1.50.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.